OCHA-DAP/hdx-python-utilities/docs/main.md

 1. [Check valid UUID](#valid-uuid)
 1. [Easy building and packaging](#easy-building-and-packaging)

+# Information

 This library is part of the [Humanitarian Data Exchange](https://data.humdata.org/) (HDX) project.
 If you have humanitarian related data, please upload your datasets to HDX.

-# Usage
+The code for the library is [here](https://github.com/OCHA-DAP/hdx-python-utilities).
 The library has detailed API documentation which can be found in the menu on the left and starts [here](https://hdx-python-utilities.readthedocs.io/en/latest/api-documentation/downloading-files/).
-The code for the library is [here](https://github.com/OCHA-DAP/hdx-python-utilities).

-# Breaking Changes
+## Breaking Changes

 From 3.0.3, build stack has changed.
 Now uses tox, codecov etc. setup.py clean, package and publish removed.